TABLE OF CONTENTS

 7.5.
-The Offense is required to have exactly 3 Players on the Line of Scrimmage including the Center before the ball is Snapped.
+The Offense is required to have at least 3 Players on the Line of Scrimmage including the Center before the ball is Snapped.
 In addition, a maximum of 3 players can line up at or near the Line of Scrimmage on either side of the Center when the ball is snapped.

 7.6.
 The Offense is allowed to have 1 Player in motion at any time, including when the ball is Snapped, so long as that Player is moving horizontally across the field.

 7.7.
-The Center is not an eligible receiver, and therefore, cannot be the first offensive player to touch the ball after it leaves the Quarterback’s hands behind the Line of Scrimmage, receive a Forward Pass thrown by any Player or receive a lateral from any player unless the Lateral is caught beyond the Line of Scrimmage.
+The Center is not an eligible receiver, and therefore, cannot be the first offensive player to touch the ball after it leaves the Quarterback’s hands behind the Line of Scrimmage, receive a Forward Pass thrown by any Player or receive a Lateral from any player unless the Lateral is caught beyond the Line of Scrimmage.
 The Center may gain possession of a ball immediately after it is tipped by a Defensive Player anywhere on the field.
 The Quarterback cannot catch a Forward Pass unless it is completed beyond the Line of Scrimmage.

 7.8.
 There is no required formation for the Defense.

 If not implicitly or explicitly stated below, all penalties can be declined by the non-offending team and the result of the play will stand.
 If one team commits multiple penalties on the same play and the other team commits zero, the non-offending team has the option to pick which penalty to enforce.
 All penalties that occur on an Interception, Throw-Off or Punt return by the Return Team will result in First Down where the return began.